|

 defining the EXAFS signal, c(k):

-specific remarks
+RMC specific

-It has to be noted, that in RMC c2 is applied for denoting the difference
+It has to be noted, that in RMC c2 is applied for denoting the

-c(k).
-For fitting EXAFS data in RMC, the values of k
+confused with c(k).
+For fitting EXAFS data in

-and c(k) has to be given in the EXAFS data file as the input
+RMC, the values of k and c(k) has to be given in the EXAFS data file as the input

 experimental EXAFS data.